ElvisWang2010/WROFE-2025/README.md

 ## Steering
 Our first prototype used a commercial chassis.
 However, we quickly identified that the steering system was inefficient and turned asymmetrically.
 To overcome this, we engineered a completely new steering system from the ground up, 3D-printing all components to achieve the symmetric and precise control we needed.
+This process put us against tough challenges.
+In early versions, we found it difficult to make the system truly balanced.
+Even small errors in 3D design or flaws in the printing process led to slight misalignments.
+These small mistakes resulted in noticeable steering inconsistencies.
+We had to do multiple redesigns and reprints.
+By iterating, tightening tolerances, and refining our 3D models, we gradually removed these errors and created a system that was both precise and reliable.

-The design features a mounting frame that secures the system to the chassis, a servo linkage arm that connects directly to the servo motor, and steering knuckles that translate the servo’s rotation into precise, symmetrical wheel movement.
+The new design features a mounting frame that secures the system to the chassis, a servo linkage arm that connects directly to the servo motor, and steering knuckles that translate the servo’s rotation into precise, symmetrical wheel movement.
 This layout ensures consistent handling and greatly improves control compared to the original design.

 <table>
   <tr>